ChByrne1/WeirdAI/assignments/Assignment5.md

 5. Why do we need both training and validation datasets?
 6. What role does backpropagation play in learning?
 7. Why should model checkpoints be saved during training?

-In a Word document, answer the reflection questions.
-Take a screenshot of your tests passing and include this in your Word document.

 Submit your document and a zip file of your current project as two separate attachments.